 - It has to be a work-related expense

 - You need to have spent money on it yourself, and not be reimbursed

 - You need to have proof

-Add in your deductions year to date, then estimate out how much you intend to spend over the remainder of the financial year until June 30.
+Add your tax deductions year to date into the tax calculator, then estimate out how much you intend to spend over the remainder of the financial year until June 30.
 You may have the following deductions;

 - Work related uniform expenditure $150

 - Driving to pick up supplies for work 500km x $0.72 = $360

 - One Click Life for tax return $99